What is adoption?

 Adopting a child also has benefits for you and your family.
 If you haven’t been able to have biological children, adoption gives you the chance to love, care for and raise a child as part of your family.

-Building a relationship with your adopted child
+Building relationships with adopted children

 Here are tips for building your relationship with your adopted child, both before and after your child knows about the adoption:

-- Reassure your child that you love and care for them very much, and that they’re a permanent and valued member of your family.
+- Reassure your child that you love and care for them very much and that they’re a permanent and valued member of your family.

 - Talk and listen to your child about their adoption.
 Your child is likely to have a lot of questions, so be open and honest and answer questions in an age-appropriate way.

-Supporting connections between adopted children and birth parents
+Open adoptions: connections between adopted children and birth parents

 There’s no right and wrong way to plan and manage a reunion between your child and their birth family.
 But it’s a good idea to discuss it with your case worker, who can let you know what to expect and guide you through it.